mechfish/aws-ci-demo/README.md

 - YAML-based CloudFormation templates are the greatest thing ever.

-- Similarly, I now understand why everyone raves about AWS Lambda.
+- Similarly, I now understand why AWS Lambda is said to be great, at least once one has the CloudFormation worked out for it.

 - CodePipeline plus Lambda is very powerful, though it is a bit hard to figure out what is going on from the various separate AWS